lcdb/lcdb-wf/docs/config-yaml.rst

 While it is possible to use Snakemake mechanisms such as ``--config`` to override a particular config value and ``--configfile`` to update the config with a different file, it is easiest to edit the existing ``config/config.yaml`` in place.
-This has the additional benefit of storing all config information in one place for reproducibility.
+This has the additional benefit of reproducibity because all of the config information is stored in one place.

 The following table summarizes the config fields, which ones are use for which workflow, and under what conditions, if any, they are required.
 Each option